naveenrc/naveenrc.github.io/README.md

 ```bash
 wget 'url'
 ```
-Output is a script which you got nothing to do with like this
+Output is a script which you got nothing to do with like this, which does not have the links we need to download
 ![image](https://user-images.githubusercontent.com/30205620/29646283-8a02a390-8850-11e7-8152-317991d6e8b2.png)

-Url used in the image: https://s3.amazonaws.com/tripdata/index.html
+Url used in the image: https://s3.amazonaws.com/tripdata/index.html Table with the all the files that are to be downloaded is rendered using a script (view page source to get an idea of how it looks).

 ## How to deal with this
 We can use